 Our one acre produced 4 barriques in 1998 which represents 1.25 tonnes for the acre.
 (22hl/ha) .

-AromaLifted plum fruit with hints of earth and spice.
+AromaLifted cherry fruit with hints of plum and spice.
+Typically Pinot fragrance.

 RegionLenswood, Adelaide Hills